-Description of Tax Rate and Base Sales and Use Tax.....
-6.25 percent of the sale price of taxable items and selected services.
-Natural and Casinghead Gas 7.5 percent of the market value of gas produced in the State; 4.6 percent of the market value of condensate produced in the State.
-Oil Production and Regulation Taxes.....
-Production: 4.6 percent of the market value of oil produced in the State.
-Regulation: 3/16 of 1¢ on each barrel produced.
+Description of Tay Rate and Base Sales and Use Tax 6.25 percent of the sale price of taxable items and selected services.
+Natural and Casinghead Gas Tax 7.5 percent of the market value of gas produced in the State; 4.6 percent of the market value of condensate produced in the State.
+Oil Production and Regulation Taxes Production: 4.6 percent of the market value of oil produced in the State.
+Regulation: $3/16$ of $1¢$ on each barrel produced.
 Motor Fuels Taxes Motor Fuels Tax: 20¢ per gallon of gasoline.
 Special Fuels Taxes: diesel fuel-20¢ per gallon; liquefied gas-15¢ per gallon.
 Motor Vehicle Sales and Rental Sales: 6.25 percent of vehicle sales price, less any trade-in.
-Rental: 6.25 percent of gross rental receipts and 10 percent on rentals of 30 or less days.
+Rental: 6.25 percent of gross rental receipts and IO percent on rentals of 30 or less days.
 Interstate Carriers: A 6.25 percent apportioned tax is due on certain motor vehicles, trailers, semitrailers and buses operated on an interstate basis by carriers who are residents of the State or who are domiciled or doing business in the State.
-Cigarette and Tobacco Products Cigarette: \$20.50 per 1,000 weighing 3 pounds or less (41¢ per pack of 20): \$22.60 per 1,000 weighing more than 3 pounds.
-Cigar and Tobacco Products: based on weight per 1,000 and selling price: (i) cigars weighing not more than three pounds per 1,000-1¢ for every 10 cigars; (ii) cigars weighing more than three pounds per 1,000 and a factory list price of not more than 3.3¢ each-\$7.50 per 1,000; (iii) cigars weighing more than three pounds per 1,000 and a factory list price of over 3.3¢ each, contain three pounds per 1,000 and a factory list price of over 3.3¢ each, contain ing no substantial amounts of nontobacco ingredients-\$11.00 per 1,000; (iv) cigars weighing more than three pounds per 1,000 and a factory list price of over 3.3¢ each, containing substantial amounts of nontobacco ingredients-\$15.00 per 1,000; (v) chewing, pipe or smoking tobacco and snuff-35.213 percent of the factory list price exclusive of discounts.
-Domestic and foreign corporations, pay (1) \$2.50 per \$1,000 of taxable Corporation Franchise Tax capital and surplus plus (2) 4.5 percent of "earned surplus" (corporation net income and officers' and directors' compensation) in the amount that the "earned surplus" tax is above the capital tax.
-Beer: \$6.00 per barrel.
+Cigarette and Tobacco Products Taxes Cigarette: 920.50 per 1,000 weighing 3 pounds or less (41¢ per pack of 20): f22.60 per 1.000 weighing more than 3 pounds.
+Cigar and Tobacco Products: based on weight per 1,000 and selling price: (i) cigars weighing not more than three pounds per 1,000-1¢ for every IO cigars; (ii) cigars weighing more than three pounds per 1,000 and a factory list price of not more than $3.3¢$ each-\$7.50 per 1,000: (iii) cigars weighing more than three pounds a factory list price of over $3.3¢$ each, containing no substantial amounts of nontobacco ingredients-\$ I 1.00 per 1,000; (iv) cigars weighing more than three pounds per 1,000 and a factory list price of over $3.3¢$ each, containing substantial amounts of nontobacco ingredients-\$ I 1.00 per 1,000; (iv) cigars weighing more than three pounds per 1,000 and a factory list price of over $3.3¢$ each, containing substantial amounts of nontobacco ingredients-\$15.00 per 1,000: (v) chewing, pipe or smoking tobacco and snuff-35.2 I3 percent of rhe factory list price exclusive of discounts.
+Corporation Franchise Tax Domestic and foreign corporations, pay (1) \$2.50 per \$1,000 of taxable capital and surplus plus (2) 4.5 percent of "earned surplus" (corporation net income and officers' and directors' compensation) in the amount that the "earned surplus" tax is above the capital tax.
+Alcoholic Beverages Tax Beer: \$6.00 per barrel.
 Liquor: \$2.40 per gallon.
-Wine: Alcoholic volume Alcoholic Beverages Tax..... not over 14 percent-20.4¢ per gallon; alcoholic volume more than 14 percent, but less than 24 percent-40.8¢ per gallon.
-Sparkling wine: 51.6¢ per gallon.
+Wine: Alcoholic volume not over 14 percent-20.44 per gallon: alcoholic volume more than 14 percent, but less than 24 percent-40.8¢ per gallon.
+Sparkling wine: 5 I $6¢$ per gallon.
 Malt Liquor (Ale): 19.8¢ per gallon.
 Mixed Drinks Gross Receipts: 14 percent of gross receipts.
 Airline/Passenger Train Beverage Tax: 5¢ per serving.
-Life, Health and Accident Insurance Companies Rates: 1.75 percent of Insurance Companies Tax gross premium receipts.
-If a carrier collects total gross premiums of less than \$450,000, the tax rate is 1/2 the rate described above
+Insurance Companies Tax Life.
+Health and Accident Insurance Companies Rates: 1.75 percent of gross premium receipts.
+If a carrier collects total gross premiums of less than 9150.000. the tax rate is1/2 the rate described above.
+Fire and Casualty Insurance Companies Rate: 3.5 percent of gross pre- mium receipts if the value of Texas investments is less than 85 percent of (Continued on following page)